FIS Modern Banking Platform

 Please note the following:

-- Orders accepted and processed by Fox River Algorithms and Fox River Sales Trading which are part of FIS’s Fox River Execution Solutions are generally handled on a Not Held basis.
+- Orders accepted and processed by FIS Execution Services are generally handled on a Not Held basis.

 - In compliance with its best execution obligations, and as a way to provide our clients best execution at the lowest cost, the Firm may route orders via Morgan Stanley & Co.
 LLC or BofA Securities, Inc. to take advantage of volume-related tier breaks.